Non-exchangeable mean-field theory for adaptive weights: propagation of dissociatedness and graphon sampling lemma: Discussion and Future Perspectives

 \end{itemize} One can readily verify that for all $t \ge 0$, the state dynamics of the two systems are identical, i.e., $X^{(1)}_i(t) = X^{(2)}_i(t)$ for all $i \in [N]$, and

 This occurs because the total interaction experienced by any agent $i \in [N]$ is identical in both systems, albeit composed of contributions from different sets of agents.
-Nevertheless, despite this identical evolution, the initial weight configurations $w^{(1)}(0)$ and $w^{(2)}(0)$ can be far apart in the cut distance, yet in our $\delta_{W_1,\square}$.
-This observation suggests that our metric, while effective for proving convergence, may be too strict to fully capture the notion of dynamical similarity in all cases.
-It turns out that the bi-coupling distance $\gamma_{W_1,\square}$ mentioned in Section~\ref{subsec:coupling_and_tensorization} is suitable here, namely
+Nevertheless, despite this identical evolution, the initial weight configurations $W^{(1)}(0)$ and $W^{(2)}(0)$ can be far apart in the cut distance, yet in our $\delta_{W_1,\square}$.
+This observation suggests that our metric, while effective for proving convergence, may be too strict to capture the notion of dynamical similarity in all cases.
+It turns out that the weaker $\gamma_{W_1,\square}$ topology mentioned in Section~\ref{subsec:coupling_and_tensorization} is suitable here, namely, by taking $\mathcal{Y}^{(k)} = ((X^{(k)}_{i})_{i \in [N]}, (W^{(k)}_{i,j})_{i,j \in [N]})$ on $\Omega = [N]$, $k = 1,2$, one has

 The infimum $0$ is achieved by taking $\gamma \in \Pi([N], [N])$ as